qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

    The selected field displays its :ref:`properties <configure_field>` in a third panel.
 #.
 Select fields you do not want to use in your :guilabel:`Form Layout`
    panel and hit the |signMinus| button to remove them.
+You can also toggle the selection with the |invertSelection| :sup:`Invert selection` button
-Drag and drop fields from the other panel to re-add them.
+#.
+Drag and drop fields from the first panel to the :guilabel`Form Layout` one
+   to re-add them.
 The same field can be added multiple times.
 #.
 Drag and drop fields within the :guilabel:`Form Layout` panel to reorder
    their position.
 #.
 Add containers (tab or group frames) to associate fields that belong to